 For those interested in getting a piece of Rome’s atmosphere along with the ability to watch a ton of sporting action, Abbey Theatre Irish Pub is a great option.
 It is possible to get a load of drinks that are popular in England, while watching live sport is also a lot more fun thanks to the presence of several screens.
 Of course, you get to enjoy a lot of food on the menu.

-It is possible to take a taxi from various parts of Rome as the capital city is well covered with this option.
+It is possible to take a taxi from various parts of Rome.
+The city is well covered with this option.
 The cost of a taxi ride will depend on the time and distance.
-For example, a ride from the terminus to the stadium will be around €15 and the journey time will be around 20 minutes.
+For example, a ride from the terminus to the stadium takes approximately 20 minutes and should cost around €15.

 By train or metro